ThaimanDigital/cse15l-lab-reports/Lab4.md

 ## Ste 6: Commit and push the resulting change to your Github account

 The final step is to add, commit, and push the changes to my repository.
 First I use the command `$ git add ListExamples.java` to add the corrected file to my commit.
-Then, I commit my changes using `$ git commmit -m "fixed"`, and push my commit with `$ git push`.
+Then, I commit my changes using `$ git commit -m "fixed"`, and push my commit with `$ git push`.

 Keys pressed: `git add L, <tab>, .java, <enter>, git commit -m "fixed", <enter>, git push, <enter>`